Cossacks II: Napoleonic Wars: Reception

 The game had received mixed reviews.
 Aggregators GameRankings and Metacritic gave it 73%.
-Peter Suciu of Game Spy had given the game an average of 2.5 out of 5 criticizing its complexity and limited multiplayer options.
-Steve Butts of IGN had said in his closing comments that "[the game] is a bit better than the original Cossacks and a substantial improvement over Alexander.
+Peter Suciu of Game Spy had given the game an average of 2.5 out of 5, criticizing its complexity and limited multiplayer options.
+Steve Butts of IGN considered to be better than the original Cossacks and a substantial improvement over Alexander.
 Jason Ocampo of GameSpot gave it 7.9 out of 10, calling the game "enjoyable" and praising its colorful graphics, but mentioning about bugs and corrupt saves as an annoying distraction from it being "enjoyable".